RenielJ/face-recognition-flask-attendance/README.md

 # face-recognition-flask-attendance
-Face recognition attendance and scanning temperature using flask and Arduino micro controller.
-You should have an Arduino port for temperature otherwise system wouldn't function.
+* Face recognition attendance and scanning temperature using Arduino micro controller (Hardware) and Python programming language.
+* You should have an Arduino port for temperature otherwise system wouldn't function.